 In dealing with an objection valuers must comply with all relevant statutory and regulatory requirements.
-All matters and correspondence relating to an objection must be stored within the VGV approved software.
+All matters and correspondence relating to an objection must be stored within the VGV approved software, against the objection record.

-If the objection relates to a land or windfall gains tax notice, a copy of the valuer's notice of decision (disallowance) or recommendation (recommended notice) must also be sent to the SRO as per section 21A of the VLA.
 Disallowance notices issued should not include any commentary or conditions.
 All objection correspondence should refer to the applicable VGV letter templates and all correspondence must be stored within the VGV approved software.